iavian/adboard/source/index.md

 API endpoints for adboard
 # Authentication

-> To authorize, use this code:
+> To authorize, use this code

 ```shell
 # With shell, you can just pass the correct header with each request